Types of Brand Manifestos

 The best ones don’t actually talk about the competition directly.
 They make hard-hitting points that make the competition’s argument irrelevant.
 The only choice the opposition should have after this is to pick a new attack or focus on something else.

-Recast a perceived negative as a byproduct of quality or value.
-Good boots smell bad because premium waterproofing also traps sweat. every negative has a positive. find yours.
+Recast a criticism as a byproduct of value.
+Good fishing boots smell terrible because keeping out water also means trapping in sweat.
+Every negative hides a positive.
+Find yours.

 Unleash a deluge of good qualities about your product or brand.
 Two keys: quantity and voice.
-This only works if you give us tons of proof points in a charming way.
+This only works if you deliver tons of proof points in a charming way.

-Separate our product from the thing it’s most confused with.
+Separate your product from the thing it’s most confused with.
 Think “Mac vs. PC.”
 They work best when you respect and validate the other thing as good for what it is.

 A sub-theme of the previous theme manifestos that shares your solution to the problem.
 Make sure you have both pieces: (a) a big problem that threatens something important, and (b) your unique solution that’s just as big or bigger